 For more information on performance and the portfolio of loans or about the Revolution Private Debt strategy, contact us.

 Yield to Maturity (YTM) is the current total return anticipated on the portfolio if the portfolio is held until it matures.
 Credit Spread is the weighted average credit margin over the bank bill swap rate (BBSW), which is the market benchmark rate.
 Interest Rate Duration measures how much bond prices are likely to change if and when interest rates move and is measured in years.
 The Weighted Average Credit rating is used to indicate the credit quality of a portfolio and is an aggregate of the internal credit ratings of the portfolio’s holdings, weighted by exposure size.
 Internally rated by Revolution on the basis of ratings substantially equivalent to Standard & Poor’s ratings.
 Examples of ratings include credit ratings issued by Moody’s, Fitch and Kroll Bond Rating Agency.
+Annualised Net Return is the monthly net return of the Fund annualised for the next 12 months.

 This information is for institutional and professional investors only and has been prepared by Revolution Asset Management Pty Ltd ACN 623 140 607 AFSL 507353 (‘Revolution’) who is the appointed investment manager of the Revolution Private Debt Fund I, the Revolution Private Debt Fund II and the Revolution Wholesale Private Debt Fund II (together ‘the Funds’).
 Channel Investment Management Limited ACN 163 234 240 AFSL 439007 (‘CIML’) is the Trustee and issuer of units for the Funds.
 Channel Capital Pty Ltd ACN 162 591 568 AR No. 001274413 (‘Channel’) provides investment infrastructure services to Revolution and Channel and is the holding company of CIML.
 None of CIML, Channel or Revolution, their officers, or employees make any representations or warranties, express or implied as to the accuracy, reliability or completeness of the information, including forecast information, contained in this document and nothing contained in this document is or shall be relied upon as a promise or representation, whether as to the past or the future.
 Past performance is not a reliable indication of future performance.
 All investments contain risk.
 This information is given in summary form and does not purport to be complete.
 To the extent that information in this document is considered advice or a recommendation to investors or potential investors in relation to holding, purchasing or selling units in the Funds please note that it does not take into account your particular investment objectives, financial situation or needs.
 Before acting on any information you should consider the appropriateness of the information having regard to these matters, any relevant offer document and in particular, you should seek independent financial advice.
 For further information and before investing, please read the relevant Information Memorandum available on request.